-- 1. Continue research of current flow, volumes and costs related to the collection and processing of SML OTRs in conjunction with key stakeholders with the intent of seeking regulation. - 2.
-Maintain a watching brief on processing options for BC's giant OTR tires. - 3.
-Continue discussions with Alberta on the nature and extent of harmonizing the OTR tire stewardship programs. - 4.
-Continue dialogue with industry on the regulation of SML OTRs.
+- 1. Continue researching current flow, volumes and costs related to the collection and processing of SML OTRs in conjunction with key stakeholders. - 2.
+Continue dialogue with industry on the regulation of SML OTRs. - 3.
+Seek formal support in principle from the key suppliers of SML OTRs into the marketplace to support TSBC's request for regulation. - 4.
+Maintain a watching brief on processing options for BC's giant OTR tires. - 5.
+Continue discussions with Alberta on the nature and extent of harmonizing the OTR tire stewardship programs.

-Appendix E: Report on Measures to Reduce Abandoned Waste
+APPENDIX E: Report on Measures to Reduce Abandoned Waste